kevincart/my-typescript/readme.md

 ## Notes
 - typescript-101.md contains my current notes.

+- TypescriptTodo is a simple To Do app I am making while following the Lynda Typescript Essential Training.

-- Visual Studio Code is working really well for me as I learn Typescript development.
+- Currently using Visual Studio Code for writing Typescript.